cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Who to contact if you have this symptoms

 ## intent:prevention_medicine
+- Yes please, I'm call Brian,,my inquiry is that,how far hv researchers towards developing a vaccine of corona virus
+- my inquiry is that,how far hv researchers towards developing a vaccine of corona virus
+- how far hv researchers towards developing a vaccine of corona virus
+- how far haveS0
+p researchers towards developing a vaccine of corona virus
 - How far have they gone with the Vaccine.
 - How possible is discovering of the covid 19 vaccine this year
 - Like I was just asking that does it has vaccine ?